ORIGINAL PROJECTS & PERFORMANCES

 THE LIVING STAGE NYC

 THE LIVING STAGE combines horticulture, theatrical design, and community engagement to create recyclable, biodegradable, biodiverse, and edible performance spaces.
-The NYC version, led by Superhero Clubhouse in partnership with University Settlement and eco-scenographer Tanja Beer, will feature a lush living stage situated amidst the urban landscape of the Lower East Side.
-Created by local seniors and students, the space was inhabited by performances made for and by the community.
+The NYC version, led by Superhero Clubhouse in partnership with eco-scenographer Tanja Beer, Meltzer Tenent's Association, University Settlement and XDEA Architects, featured a lush living stage situated amidst the urban landscape of the Lower East Side.
+Created by local seniors and students, the space was inhabited by performances made for and by the community in a weekend festival in August, 2017.

 THE PLANET PLAYS